 >>> nx_graph.add_node(25, size=25, label='lonely', title='lonely node', group=3)

-# instantiatet pyvis network
+# instantiate pyvis network

 >>> nt = Network("500px", "500px")

-# populates pyvis network from networkx instance
+# populate pyvis network from networkx instance

 >>> nt.from_nx(nx_graph)